andy-stewart-design/shdr/README.md

 ## Library Todo

-- Switch boolean uniforms to be actual booleans (rather than 1s and 0s)
 - Add a uniformCase option to renderer class
 - update name of default export to Shdr
 - test if all of the specified image files actually render a texture